-Student populations in MO SW-PBS schools continued to be more ethnically/racially and economically diverse (using free/reduced lunch status as a proxy for economic status) when compared to 1) students in all Missouri schools, and 2) students in Non SW-PBS schools.
+Student populations in MO SW-PBS schools continue to be more ethnically/racially and economically diverse (using free/reduced lunch status as a proxy for economic status) when compared to 1) students in all Missouri schools, and 2) students in Non-SW-PBS schools.

-MO SW-PBS has historically provided training and support to schools in which a greater percentage of students received Free and Reduced Price Lunch as compared to 1) students in all Missouri schools, and 2) students in Non SW-PBS schools.
-This trend continued in 2016-2017.
+MO SW-PBS has historically provided training and support to schools in which a greater percentage of students received Free and Reduced Price Lunch as compared to 1) students in all Missouri schools, and 2) students in Non-SW-PBS schools.
+While it appears that all Missouri schools are serving more students on Free and Reduced Lunch, the gap between MO SW-PBS schools and both Non-MO SW-PBS schools and all Missouri schools widened during both the 2016-2017 and 2017-2018 school years.